vic-ma/howtodismantle.github.io/_posts/2024-03-23-Integrating-Node-RED-and-Peakboard-Part-I-Real-time-calculator.md

 ## Conclusion

-Here's the application in action, along with the debug window in Node-RED.
+Here's the application in action, along with the debug window in Node-RED:

 ![image](/assets/2024-03-23/result.gif)